 Believing “this will work” may have better results

 If you’ve tried all of these and still are not feeling successful, it’s okay.
 You can keep working on your affirmations while also attempting a few other things:

 Journaling: writing can help clear your mind of negative thoughts and let you move on.
 Consider including your favorite parenting affirmation inside the cover.
-While Big Life Journals are for children and teens, you could flip through your child’s journal for inspiration.
+Check out the Big Life Journal for Adults.

 Vision Boarding: vision boards are affirmations for parents who prefer visuals.
 They express goals using images, short phrases, and objects.